-Our firm is available to provide you and your family with competent legal representation regarding any probate and estate administration matter.
+Our firm is available to provide you and your family with competent legal representation regarding probate and estate administration matters.

 - Probate administration relates to the gathering and settling of a decedent's assets and liabilities for a final distribution of all remaining assets to the heirs of the decedent and provides for a legal chain of title with respect to such assets from the decedent to his or her heirs.